Thursday, May 15, 2008 Australia , Innovation , Interview , Journalist , Startup

 It’s a mess, and typical of what happens when politics is called into play.
 There is a market failure in terms of providing communication services to regional areas that the government needs to fund, but the previous government (and to a lesser extent the current one) have been more interested in making announcements and winning votes than in actually seeing a service delivered.

-• Why do you think that we have not created many world-class companies in technology based business (except, medical science based) as compared to other OECD countries?
+• Why do you think that we have not created many world-class companies in technology-based business (except, medical science-based) as compared to other OECD countries?

 There are hundreds out there.
-Most of them are small tho, so difficult to see, and unfortunately the failure rate is high.
+Most of them are small tho, so difficult to see, and unfortunately, the failure rate is high.
 Greater funding for market development activity may help to alleviate some of this problem.
 The issue is not the generation of ideas – we have plenty of those.
 The issue is in creating an environment in which the companies can thrive.

 • What do you think of ACS?
-Do you think its making any impact on the software industry in Australia?
+Do you think it's making any impact on the software industry in Australia?

-I have very little to do with the ACS, although as a professional body I understand it is well regarded by its members.
+I have very little to do with the ACS, although as a professional body, I understand it is well-regarded by its members.

 • What do you think of new ventures and innovation coming out of Australia?